mickaelremilien/os_image_factory/images/bundle-trusty-vpn-roadwarrior/README_EN.md

 ### Spawn instances in subnets client nodes and OpenVPN server

 Go to the " Instances " section of the console.
-Start Instance  to create the server side instances and  the client side instances.
+Start Instance to create the server side instances.

 To start these instance you must complete the following steps  :